Get started with Integrated apps

 - Exchange Admins can edit any controls for Outlook add-ins deployed by them.

 Integrated apps won't show up in the left nav for other administrators.

 Why do I see Add-in in the left nav under Setting but not Integrated apps?

-Integrated apps allow deployment of Web Apps, Teams app, Excel, PowerPoint, Word, Outlook add-ins, and SPFx apps.
+Integrated apps allow deployment of Web Apps, Excel, PowerPoint, Word, Outlook add-ins, SPFx apps and Teams apps that work on Outlook and the Microsoft 365 App.
 For add-ins, Integrated apps support deployment to Exchange online mailboxes and not on-premises Exchange mailboxes.

 Can administrators delete or remove apps?

 Only the admin who deployed the app or add-in or a global admin can delete or remove it.

 Select an app from the list view.
 On the Configuration tab, select which apps to remove.

 No. Integrated apps aren't available to sovereign cloud customers at this time.